thomaspoignant/go-feature-flag/README.md

 ```

 </details>

+## Can I use GO Feature Flag with any language?

+Originally GO Feature Flag was built to be a GOlang only library, but it limits the ecosystem too much.
+To be compatible with more language we have implemented the [GO Feature Flag Relay Proxy](https://github.com/thomaspoignant/go-feature-flag-relay-proxy).
+It is a service you can host that provides an API to evaluate your flags, you can call it using HTTP to get your variation.

+Since we believe in standardization we are also implementing [OpenFeature](https://github.com/open-feature) providers to interact with this API in the language of your choice.
+_(OpenFeature is still at an early stage, so not all languages are supported and expect some changes in the future)_

 ## Where do I store my flags file?
 The module supports different ways of retrieving the flag file .